leonbos1/Software-startup/backend/README.md

     The --reload flag enables the debugger and auto-reloads the server on code changes.

-    To run the Flask application in a container:
+# Running backend in Docker
     Build an image:
         docker image build . --tag={name}:latest